KylaMaeD/MoneyCO-Banking-Manegement-System/README.md

 # MONEYCO BANK MANAGEMENT SYSTEM

-MoneyCo Bank Management System is a comprehensive software application designed to simplify the process of using and managing a banking system.

 The MoneyCo Banking Management System is a software application designed to optimize user transactions and the Bank's administration.
 With this program, users can deposit, withdraw, and transfer money just as they would at a real bank.
 This system